Slapdash Review Korner

-Fattening/teeth-destroying thought it might be, we Americans love us some candy.
+Fattening/teeth-destroying though it might be, we Americans love us some candy.
 To walk down the candy aisle at Walgreens is to celebrate FREEDOM-- the freedom to choose from a thousand and one brands of chocolate covered goo.
 But the price of freedom is eternal vigilance.
 With that in mind, I decided to check out of the less popular candy bars being sold at the local Walgreens.

 Description on wrapper - "CARAMEL, PEANUT and ALMOND Nougat covered with WHITE FUDGE"